Co-Founder and CEO of Ribbon, Nate Maslak, tells the founding story behind the health tech company

 We failed.
 While we saw extremely high engagement with our tool, our users were enraged with what happened when they showed up at their appointment.
 Patients would end up at a bank instead of a doctor’s office.
 Others could not reach the doctor by phone because of outdated or dead phone numbers.
 Others found that the doctor was no longer in-network with their insurance.

 We recognized that this was not a navigation problem but an inaccurate provider data problem.
 We needed better data to build a world where people have a simple way of finding the proper care.

 The data set we used to power our first venture was a public one, with only 45% accuracy.
 Fox and I knew we could do much better to make his healthcare story more common for all patients and my mom’s story obsolete.

-Our vision remained the same – to power every healthcare decision to be convenient, cost-effective, and high-quality.
+Our vision remained the same – to power every healthcare decision to be accessible, affordable and high quality.

 With a new approach, we built the first-ever comprehensive infrastructure platform for finding care.
 As a result, health tech companies could easily integrate with Ribbon by leveraging our API layer for accurate care providers, cost, and quality data.
 Think “real-time updates” of trusted information instead of static data dumps with half the accuracy.

 Ribbon Health has become the foundation for provider search, cost, and quality workflows for 10 million patients in less than four years since our inception.